 How to Grow and Care for Sedum corynephyllum

-Light: Sufficient light is most important to growing a healthy plant.
-Sedum corynephyllum grows best in locations where it will enjoy the full sun for at least six hours daily but will tolerate some shade.
+Light: Sufficient light is most important for growing a healthy plant.
+Sedum corynephyllum grows best in locations that receive full sun for at least six hours a day but will tolerate some shade.
 Place the plant near a sunny window or use artificial lights when growing indoors.

 Temperature: Sedum corynephyllum has a good tolerance to heat and low temperatures.
-It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).
+It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30°F to 50°F (- 1.1°C to 10°C).

 Fertilizing: Feed a water-soluble fertilizer diluted to half the recommended strength during the growing season.
 However, feeding is unnecessary if you provide the plant with fresh soil annually.